-We recommend using this initial shampoo to focus only on the scalp, not the actual hair.
-Turns out some of us actually should rinse and repeat, especially those with long hair.
-It's not just a way to get you to buy more shampoo, although if you have short or really fine hair, you can skip it.
+We recommend using the first shampoo to focus only on the scalp, not the actual hair.
+It turns out some of us actually should rinse and repeat, especially those with long or textured hair.

-It all goes down this: After you've scrubbed your scalp for 3 minutes, it's time to rinse.
+It all goes down like this: After you've scrubbed your scalp for three minutes, it's time to rinse.
 A quick 15-second rinse should suffice, but depending on your hair type, you could need a little more time.
-Now it's part 2 of the shampoo, only this time you'll be focusing your efforts on your hair, not your scalp.
+Now it's part two of the shampoo, only this time you'll be focusing your efforts on your hair, not your scalp.
 To do this, take about a dime-sized amount of shampoo and apply it to your hair.
 Focus on massaging the shampoo into your actual hair strands.
-You can spend as little as 20 seconds on this part, or longer if you are a product junkie and you use lots of things that can cause buildup.
+You can spend as little as 20 seconds on this part, or longer if you use lots of products that can cause build-up.

-If you can't wait to get over the work part of your morning showers and just want to stand there in a meditative state for a long time under the spray of water, you probably aim for fast and efficient when it comes down to the work part of scrubbing your hair.
-But if you typically whip through the rinse portion of your hair washing process, you're actually doing more harm than good.
-Turns out, it's shampoo that causes build-up on hair, not conditioners, according to the experts at NYC's Le Salon.
-This is why it's important to spend at least a full minute rinsing hair of shampoo before moving on to the next step.
+If you typically whip through the rinse portion of your hair washing process, you may be doing more harm than good.
+Especially since it's shampoo that can cause build-up on hair, not conditioners, according to the experts at NYC's Le Salon, this is why it's important to spend at least a full minute rinsing hair of shampoo before moving on to the next step.

 Skipping conditioner can be a time-saver, but your hair will pay for it in the end.
-The key to a productive condition is removing the excess water from your hair before you apply conditioner, because this allows it to soak in and do its job of keeping your hair moist.
-It's important to work it in, making sure to coat every strand.
+The key to a productive condition is removing the excess water from your hair before you apply conditioner because this allows it to soak in and do its job.
+Take your time to work it in, making sure to coat every strand.